hudokkow/kodi/docs/CODE_GUIDELINES.md

 **[back to top](#table-of-contents)**

 ## 6. Headers
-Included header files should be sorted alphabetically to prevent duplicates and allow better overview, with an empty line clearly separating sections.
+Included header files have to be sorted alphabetically to prevent duplicates and allow better overview, with an empty line clearly separating sections.

-Header order should be:
+Header order has to be:
 * Own header file
 * Other Kodi includes
 * C and C++ system files